ivandustin/seeds/README.md

 To the one who asks you, give.

 And to the one who wants to borrow from you, do not turn away.

+###### John 14:6-7

+I am the way, and the truth, and the life.

+No one comes to the Father except through me.

+If you had known me, you would have known my Father also.

+From now on you know Him and have seen Him.